storybookjs/marko/docs/addons/addon-knowledge-base.md

 Run either <code>yarn</code> or <code>npm install</code> to install the addon.
 </div>

-### Hot module reload
+### Hot module replacement

-While developing your addon you can configure HMR (hot module replacement ) to reflect the changes made.
+While developing your addon you can configure HMR (hot module replacement) to reflect the changes made.

 #### Standalone Storybook addons